ArchHem/Julia_exercise_projects/README.md

 Both have differenent advantages.
 Generally speaking, evolving the log-prices is more accurate (for instance, it can not produce negative stock prices), but it is computationally more expensive.

 There are other discretization schemes.
-Of noteworthiness, we have methods that use a higher-order expansion of a stochastic differential, i.e. higher order versions of Itô's Lemma.
+Of noteworthiness, we have methods that use a higher-order expansion of a stochastic differential, i.e. iterative applications of Itô's Lemma.
+An example of such a method - the so called _Milstein Scheme_ can be found at [a document written by Fabrice Douglas Rouah](https://frouah.com/finance%20notes/Euler%20and%20Milstein%20Discretization.pdf).
+Our codebase does not implement this method.

+### Results of Euler-based Monte Carlo Runs

 ### 'Analytic' estimation of option pricing

 ### Parameter estimation in the Heston model

 ### GARCH models